 Which brings me back to the feast that Isaiah describes for us.
-And to do this right you have to picture it: a table sagging under the weight of all the perfectly prepared delicacies that are piled up high on it.
+And to do this right you have to picture it: a table sagging under the weight of all the perfectly prepared and presented delicacies that are piled up high on it.
 Imagine the best of Thanksgiving, Christmas, and Easter dinners all combined and then some.
 And all of it is the work of the Master Chef of the universe.
-The smell of each dish is intoxicating.
-And the dessert table, oh, you can feel your arteries clogging just looking at it; but it's a good feeling.
+The smell of each dish is absolutely intoxicating.
+And the dessert table - you can feel your arteries clogging just looking at it; but it's a good feeling.
 Go ahead: try to picture it.
 Now, who's getting hungry?
 I hope you are because Jesus said, "Blessed are those who hunger and thirst for righteousness, for they shall be filled."
-The full feast will come at the end, and we will enjoy it forever together with the entire family of God, all the faithful saints past, present, and yet to come.
-But for the time being this - our gathering together as a family of faith around God's Word and Sacraments - this is the feast of victory of our God, a foretaste of the feast to come.
+The full feast will come at the end; but for the time being this - our gathering together as a family around God's Word and Sacraments - this is the feast of victory of our God.
+And it is a foretaste of the feast to come.

 I started this message with an old saying about getting to the heart through the stomach.
 And we've seen that the Lord does exactly that.
 I'd like to conclude with a different saying; it's the one that says, "You are what you eat".
-In a physical sense it's true: the food you eat contains the proteins and other elements your body is made of.
-And it contains the carbohydrates that power it.
-It's also true in a spiritual sense: your soul becomes more and more like whatever it is you feed it, and it's powered by the same.
-The question is: what's your diet consist of?
-How much of it is the sweet tasting poison of sin's brief pleasures or of mankind's nutrition-less philosophies?
+In a physical sense it's true: the food you eat contains the proteins and other elements your body is made of, and it contains the carbohydrates that power it.
+It's also true in a spiritual sense: your soul becomes more and more like whatever it is you feed it and it's powered by the same.
+The question is: what's on your menu?
+How much of it is the sweet tasting poison of sin's brief pleasures or of mankind's nutritionless philosophies?
 How much of it is the trivial tripe on TV, the vanity of fashion and popular personality magazines, or the worst of what the internet has to offer?
-How much of what you consume could be described as theological junk food?
+How much of it could be described as theological junk food?

-Let me suggest that we would all do well to work on refining our palate for the really good things that God has to offer.
+Let me suggest that we would all do well to work on refining our palate and taste for the really good eats that God has to offer.
 How?
 By tasting, of course.
 It's the only way.
 By hearing more of God's Word, by listening to sermons, by attending Bible studies, by doing more devotional reading, and of course by attending worship, confessing your sins, and receiving Holy Communion.
 Taste and see that the Lord is good.
-Eat as much as you like, you won't gain a pound-I promise; but you will be changed to be more like Jesus who is the Word made flesh.
+Eat as much as you like, you won't gain a pound; but you will be changed to be more like him.
 And in so doing the peace of God, which surpasses all understanding, will guard your hearts and minds in Christ Jesus.
-In his holy name.
 Amen.